SGunal/BridgeUpInternship_Website/README.md

 + That we understand what we are coding and why. - Aminata
 + That we have fun! - everyone

-Zoe's Goals
-+ To understand how to use GitHub
-+ To remember how to use GitHub
-+ To be able to apply this knowledge (of Git/GitHub) to settings outside of BridgeUP.
-(So in school or maybe a future job needs me to be good with moving files.)

 Aminata's Goal
 + Learn more about data science, and do what data scientist do.
 + Learn how to work with GitHub and how to collaborate with other coders in real time
 + Help create a Website for high schoolers

+Maya's Goals:
++  figure out how to use GitHub successfully
++  don't be discouraged by challenges/setbacks
++  participate/speak up

 Selale's Goals:
 + review old coding skills